-- 39. APS personnel seeking DCACs for family members: - a. should sponsor their own family members for the issue of a Red Series Common Areas Uncleared DCAC; and - b.
-The applicant is required to demonstrate a business need (e.g. drive family member on to a Defence site).
+- 44. APS personnel seeking DCACs for family members: - a. should sponsor their own family members for the issue of a Red Series Common Areas Uncleared DCAC; and - b. the applicant is required to demonstrate a business need (e.g. drive family member on to a Defence site).
 The sponsor is to produce sufficient evidence (i.e., emergency contacts from PMKeyS) to confirm the applicant's relationship to the sponsor.

-Note: Reserve and Youth Division ADF Cadets and their family members should refer to Annex A - Defence Common Access Card Types and Annex C - Transitional arrangements for certain types of Defence Common Access Cards.
+Note: Reserve and Youth Division ADF Cadets and their family members should refer to Annex A - Defence Common Access Card Types.